 Community Service is defined as the application of a faculty member’s recognized area of academic expertise in the community.
 Community service is evaluated when possible by the importance of contributions made, by how demanding activities were and by how well objectives were achieved.

+is

 Sources of Data